versionone/scripts/redundant-history/readme.md

 To use this script, it must be edited to specify exactly _which_ asset's history to fix (as identified by one of the _check-history_ scripts).
 Edit the _start_ of the script to `set @histTable` variable to the name of the problematic asset.

 Additionally, by default, this script **will not commit** its changes; to save changes, edit the _start_ of the script, uncommenting the `set @saveChanges = 1` statement.

+## Details: Consolidate description field history records
+#### consolidate-multiple-description-history.sql
+This script will consolidate history records for assets.
+It consolidates enrties that are created when there are multiple changes to a description on an asset.
+This script will remove the history entries that are created when no changes are made to the description.
+Ex. clicking in the description field and then clicking out.

+## Details: Consolidate consecutive re-open/close historical BaseAsset records
+#### remove-redundant-BaseAssert-reopen-and-close-history.sql
+Open/Close: This script will consider if an asset was closed and reopened consecutively, and it will remove the redundant pieces of history in the middle that do not reflect the original value and the current value.